How many classes do I need to take in order to declare my major?

 I've changed my mind about what area I want to concentrate in.
 What do I need to do?

-Contact the Program Coordinator to request a change of your concentration in SIS.
-Take at least two 4000-or-above level courses in the new area of concentration.
+Contact the department to request a change of your concentration in SIS by the College of Arts and Sciences.
+Take at least two upper level courses in the new area of concentration.
 When making changes to your planned coursework, always double check that you are still meeting the minimum requirements of the major.

 I've heard that concentrating in Computer Science can be difficult.
 Why?